burningwave/reflection/README.md

     }
 }
 ```
 ...
-And now we are going to get and set some properties:
+And now we are going to get and set some fields:
 ```java
 import static org.burningwave.reflection.FieldAccessor;